mulesoft-consulting/mule4-cps-connector/README.md

 # Configuration-properties-service Extension

-This is a connector to the CPS configuration property service.
+This is a Mule 4 connector to the CPS configuration property service.
 The CPS is an application that stores configs.
 The application runs in a Mule Runtime.
 Each config is stored under its own key, in a persisted Mule Object Store.

 A REST API is provided to allow the configuration property service connector to retrieve (GET) a config and its imports from the service.
 In addition, several other methods and resources are provided to help manage the configs.